thedzy/go-jt/README.md

 ## New

 ### 1.0
-Turn a json object into a human readable tree
+Turn a json object into a human-readable tree

+### 1.1
+Improved reliability on stdin, particularly when input comes from another application and is multiline